LucasDelfino92/morrowindsharp/main.md

 ### Equipment

 [**Complete Armor Joints (PfP Edit)**](mods/Complete%20Armor%20Joints%20(PfP%20Edit).7z)
-Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath. [**Original mod**](https://mw.modhistory.com/download-4-12572) by **Kahkahra**.
-The PfP Edit includes Patch for Purists fixes.
+Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath.
+Includes Patch for Purists fixes. [**Original mod**](https://mw.modhistory.com/download-4-12572) by Kahkahra.

 [**Alex's Better Fitted Female Armors**](https://www.nexusmods.com/morrowind/mods/50187)
 Gives all cuirasses female variants that fits the hips and waist more and makes armors less bulky.

 [**Alex's Better Fitted Female Armors (PfP Edit)**](mods/Alex's%20Better%20Fitted%20Female%20Armors%20(PfP%20Edit).7z)
-Includes Patch for Purists fixes, and removes edits to cuirasses that already had a female variant in Tribunal.
+Patches the mod to include Patch for Purists fixes, and removes edits to cuirasses that already had a female variant in Tribunal.

 [**LeFemm Redacted**](https://www.nexusmods.com/morrowind/mods/50361)
 Adds several changes to the Tribunal cuirass replacers to make them more consistent with their male counterparts.